Vectis Radio: History

 Vectis Radio was founded in 2010 when Ian Mac created a studio for broadcast from The Quay Arts Centre in Newport.
 Described as a "broom cupboard", the team of presenters, less than ten in number, then moved to locations such as St Georges Park and studios in Crocker Street and West Street, Newport respectively.
 They moved into their current home at The Riverside Centre in Newport in 2013.
 The station's slogan fits inline with their community outreach, as a station 'for the people, by the people'.
 In 2017, Vectis Radio became a Community Interest Company.

 FM launch

 The station applied in October 2015 to Ofcom after the regulators welcomed bids for FM broadcasting by community radio stations in the South of the United Kingdom.
 The license was granted in June 2016.
 A crowdfunding period then began to fund Vectis Radio's aim to go to FM broadcasting - launched on air by Manager Ian Mac.
 Enough funding was secured by this process and by other means to begin the work.
 In the meantime marketing drive began to promote the Vectis Radio name in time for the FM launch.

 The station began broadcasting on FM 104.6 on 4 November 2017.
 The launch took place at their studio in The Riverside Centre, Newport.
 4Ps student and presenter Hannah Barker was selected to press the button that commenced transmissions.

+Digital radio

+A consortium headed by Vectis Radio and Isle of Wight Radio parent Total Sense Media was successful in securing a broadcast licence from Ofcom to operate a superlocal smallscale DAB multiplex for the Isle of Wight.
+The multiplex will go on air on 18 April 2026 carrying Vectis Radio alongside other services focused on the island, and some operating over a wider area such as Outreach Radio.